ohdsi-studies/HowOften/README.md

 ```

 Note: the outputLocation will be reused between analysis exeuctions to cache cohort generation info.
 Each analysis execution will copy from the `outputLocation` to the `resultsLocation` under the directory dedicated to the individual studies.
 The `resultsLocation` folder will be zipped and submitted for inclusion in the ShinyApp viewer.

+**Please change the value of `myDatasourceKey` to a short, meaningful label for this cdm source.
+This must be the same value that was use dwhen executing SetupKeyring.R**

 **Part 2** sets up execution settings and creates the helper function to execute the analysis and copy results to the result folder: